 The Book of Abraham

 Of all of Joseph Smith's translations, the Book of Abraham is far and away the most problematic for the church's truth claims.
-With the Book of Mormon, we only have the characters he wrote down and then the text of the book itself, so we can only judge the Book of Mormon by the text itself, but with the Book of Abraham we have the source material as well.
+With the Book of Mormon, we only have the characters he wrote down and then the text of the book itself, so we can only judge the Book of Mormon by the text itself and the history behind it, but with the Book of Abraham we have the source material as well.

 The problem is that we know the papyrus dates about 2,000 years after when Abraham would have lived, they have nothing to do with Abraham, and could not possibly have been written by Abraham.
-But don't take my word for it - here are the quotes from the official gospel topics essay from the church itself:
+The church is now forced to concede these very points - here are the quotes from the official gospel topics essay from the church itself:

 "These fragments date to between the third century B.C.E. and the first century C.E., long after Abraham lived."

 "None of the characters on the papyrus fragments mentioned Abraham’s name or any of the events recorded in the book of Abraham.
 Mormon and non-Mormon Egyptologists agree that the characters on the fragments do not match the translation given in the book of Abraham, though there is not unanimity, even among non-Mormon scholars, about the proper interpretation of the vignettes on these fragments."

 We have written about the Book of Abraham on the site a lot including two lengthy overviews that cover both the translation of the Book of Abraham and what we can learn from the text itself, but if you're looking for more material I recommend the following two write-ups that go into the issues with the Book of Abraham:

 The Book of Abraham in 1,000 Words: This is a quick blog post of just 1,000 words the explains the problems with the Book of Abraham along with the two apologetic arguments commonly used which are the idea of a lost scroll along with the catalyst theory.